Overview

 How to tell the difference between micro:bit versions

-There are a few easy ways in which you can identify whether you have the latest board revision.
+There are a few easy ways to identify whether you have the latest board revision.

 1. The Version number (V2) is printed clearly in the bottom right corner on the rear of the board